-With reduced capacity for this year's race, secondary market inventory is very limited and there are only just under 350 tickets available.
-Currently, the average list price for the race is currently $603 per ticket, which is down 15% this week.
-The a get-in price is now sitting at $169, down 45% this week.
-Tickets in 100's sections start at $242, and go as high as $1,244.
-300 level seats start at $322, and go as high as $1,979.
-400 level seats start at $490 and go as high as $1,976.
+On the secondary market, the average list price for the race is currently $308 per ticket, with a get-in price of $167.
+Tickets in 100's sections start at $167, and go as high as $1,199.
+300 level seats start at $217, and go as high as $821.
+400 level seats start at $230 and go as high as $684.
 For each level of the venue, the more expensive seats are found closer to the start/finish line.

 Digital Ticketing for the Daytona 500